 - 1 Determine which machine will host the metadata server.
 The machine must have SAS 9 or later and SAS Integration Technologies installed. - 2 Create directories for the SAS Metadata Server, the repository manager, and a repository: - a First create the server directory. - b After you create a directory for the server, create a directory for the repository manager.
 This directory must be named rposmgr and must be located within the server directory. - c Create a directory for the repository.
 Although this directory can be in any location, you may want to create it within the server directory to simplify the process of setting permissions. - 3 Set access permissions to the server and server directories.
 Only the server invoker and user responsible for backing up the server should have access to the server directories.
 Some platforms require the server invoker and server accessors to have special user rights.
-See the SAS 9.1 Metadata Server: Setup Guide for information about the specific server permissions. - 4 Start the metadata server.
-In the server directory, create a file called startsrv.bat with the following contents: - ''SAS\installed\directory\sas.exe'' -nosplash -noterminal -objectserver -objectserverparms ''protocol=bridge port=XXXX instantiate classfactory=2887E7D7-4780-11D4--879F--00C04F38F0DB''
+See SAS Intelligence Platform: Installation Guide for information about the specific server permissions.

+4 Start the metadata server.
+In the server directory, create a file called startsrv.bat with the following contents:

+''' ''SAS_installed_directory\sas.exe'' -nosplash -noterminal -objectserver -objectserverparms ''protocol=bridge port=XXXX instantiate classfactory=2887E7D7-4780-11D4--879F--00C04F38F0DB'' '''

-Replace SAS\installed\directory with the directory where SAS is installed on the server machine.
+Replace SAS_installed_directory with the directory where SAS is installed on the server machine.
 Replace XXXX with an unused port number from 0 to 64,000.
 You will need the port number when you create a metadata profile in SAS Management Console to connect to this server.

-Run the startsry.bat file to start the SAS Metadata Server.
+Run the startsrv.bat file to start the SAS Metadata Server.